How to Choose a GDS: Amadeus vs Sabre vs Travelport

 Upon launching its Beyond NDC program, Sabre has been recognized with Level 3 NDC certificate both as an IT-provider and an aggregator in short order.
 The certification means that Sabre’s technologies and capabilities totally match IATA’s standards and can provide a full scope of services.

 Travelport was the first GDS to achieve Level 3 certification from IATA.
 Travelport has presented its NDC solution in its 2017 roadmap.
-Initially introducing it for airlines only, Travelport has been taking action to integrate it for OTAs in coming stages.
+Initially introducing it for airlines only, Travelport has been taking action to integrate it for OTAs in the coming stages.

 Questioning whether OTAs need NDC doesn’t stand anymore, as all three GDSs managed to support NDC booking.
 For OTAs, it means more services and choice for their customers, and potentially – better deals from airlines that you help by upselling.